Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Crete or Corfu

-Not sure where to go between Crete and Corfu?
-Crete and Corfu are two of the most popular destinations in Europe, however, the only similarities they share is that they are both large Greek Islands – with Crete being the largest of all.
-On both, the islanders speak Greek and, of course, the food on both Crete and Corfu is fantastic!
+Where to go between Crete and Corfu?
+Crete and Corfu are two of the most popular destinations in Europe.
+However, the only similarity is that they are both large Greek Islands – with Crete being the largest.
+And the food in Crete and Corfu is fantastic!

 crete or corfu